MicrosoftDocs/biztalk-docs/his/core/application-integration-lahostapps.md

 ---
 title: Designing Metadata Artifacts for Host Applications
-description: Learn how to design metadata artifacts for CICS and IMS host applications. ms.prod: host-integration-server ms.topic: how-to ms.date: 10/25/2023
+description: Learn how to design metadata artifacts for CICS and IMS host applications and to generate a Host Integration Server Definition XML (HIDX) file to use in Azure Logic Apps. ms.prod: host-integration-server ms.topic: how-to ms.date: 10/25/2023

-#CustomerIntent: As a programmer, I need to design artifacts for CICS and IMS host applications.
+#CustomerIntent: As a programmer, I need to design metadata artifacts for CICS and IMS host applications.
 ---

 # Designing Metadata Artifacts for CICS or IMS Host Applications